The Fourth-Moment Theorem on Hilbert Spaces: Preliminaries

 \section{Preliminaries}

-We start by introducing notation as well as recalling several definitions and technical tools used throughout this write-up.
-In particular, we collect some useful notation in Section \ref{subsec:notations}.
-In Section \ref{se:Fre-Gross}, we introduce the two different notions of differentiation of functions in infinite dimensions that are used in this article: the Fréchet and Gross derivatives.
-A central aspect of our results is using an appropriate distance between probability measures on infinite-dimensional spaces (Section \ref{se:d2-distance}).
+We start by introducing notation and recalling several definitions and technical tools used throughout the paper.
+Section \ref{subsec:notations} collects basic notation.
+Section \ref{se:Fre-Gross} introduces two different notions of differentiation of functions in infinite dimensions that are used in this article: the Fréchet and Gross derivatives.
+A central aspect of our results is using an appropriate distance between probability measures on infinite-dimensional spaces, which is presented in Section \ref{se:d2-distance}.
 We also recall aspects of Stein’s method for infinite-dimensional Gaussian approximation in abstract Wiener spaces (Section \ref{se:Stein}).
-As a final ingredient, we introduce the Malliavin derivative, the semigroup of the Ornstein–Uhlenbeck (OU) process, its associated generator, and the induced pseudo-inverse generator in Section \ref{subsec:mall,ou,pseudo}.
+Finally, Section \ref{subsec:mall,ou,pseudo} introduces the Malliavin derivative, the Ornstein–Uhlenbeck semigroup, its generator, and its pseudo-inverse.